-As conservator of modern art at the museum, Susanne Kensche is leading this major project.
-‘Jardin d’émail faces a number of fundamental structural problems, the most pressing of which is the poor drainage.
-But since the outset, maintenance of the work has been challenging and problems arose that were primarily visible in the paint layer.
-The sculpture should actually be regarded as an edifice, but it is simultaneously a sort of three-dimensional painting.'
+The museum’s conservator of modern art, Susanne Kensche, is in charge of this extensive project.
+She says: 'Jardin d’émail has a number of fundamental problems, including structural issues.
+Maintenance of the work has been challenging from the outset and problems soon arose that were mainly visible in the paint layer.
+The work of art can actually be regarded as a building, but at the same time it is also a kind of three-dimensional painting; a concrete Rembrandt’.

-'In previous repaints, the original black lines were not maintained throughout.
-Therefore, in the coming conservation we will be working closely with the Fondation Dubuffet in Paris and with Dubuffet’s assistant, who painted the black lines on Jardin d’émail in 1974.’
+Susanne Kensche: 'In previous repaints, the original black lines were not maintained everywhere.
+The new conservation therefore involved close collaboration with the Fondation Dubuffet in Paris and the artist’s assistant, who painted the black lines on Jardin d’émail in 1974.’